-- In accordance with Council's Community Safety and Environment Local Law 1 of 2013, Clause 4.2 - Trading of Goods or Services, a permit, must be obtained to hold a street stall. - 2.
-Permit fees may be waived for community groups at the discretion of the Chief Executive Officer or his delegate. - A street stall shall be located to ensure that the relevant minimum width (no less than 1.8m) from the building line of the footpath is left available for pedestrian traffic. - 4.
+- In accordance with Council's Community Amenity Local Law 2023, Clause 4.2 - Trading of Goods or Services, a permit, must be obtained to hold a street stall. - 2.
+Permit fees may be waived for community groups at the discretion of the Chief Executive Officer or their delegate. - 3.
+A street stall shall be located to ensure that the relevant minimum width (no less than 1.8m) from the building line of the footpath is left available for pedestrian traffic. - 4.
 No more than three street stalls per day will be permitted in any town, with no more than one selling goods and no more than two selling raffle tickets. - 5.
 Council will only issue permits to hold sausage sizzles and food stalls to not for profit, schools, community or charity groups.
 Before holding a sausage sizzle remember to contact Council's Environmental Health Team regarding food handling requirements.